 Canopy by Hilton Reykjavik City Centre

-The upscale Hilton chain has you covered on a trip to the heart of the capital.
+The upscale Hilton chain has you covered on a trip to the heart of the capital at the Canopy by Hilton Reykjavik.
 The building was once a furniture factory, music and arts venue, repurposed across six interconnected areas forming this eclectic approach to hospitality.
 Guests are invited to peruse Canopy’s vinyl collection and take a portable record player back to one of their 112 rooms – a selection of which are fully accessible.
 Pet-friendly and 100% smoke-free, this isn’t the place to stay if you’re a smoker, but a literal breath of fresh air if you’re not.
 It’s also home to several dining options, including Geiri Smart, an exclusive restaurant, where chefs prepare food based on the farmers and fishers’ offers of the day.

 The Retreat at Blue Lagoon